Explore the Mythic Coast on Cleveleys Seafront, with the artwork trail that follows the story of the Sea Swallow.

 Petrified Forest Interpretation Sign

-One of the plans was for a Petrified Forest Interpretation Board.
-(This wasn’t completed).
 A shadow of a former woodland lies on the beach, submerged by rising tides many centuries ago.
+One of the plans was for a piece to explain the Petrified Forest which lays out on the beach.

-This piece was to be 1.5 x 3m, made from reinforced glass and galvanised steel sections, to replace the safety rail on the promenade.
-It would have explained the story of the sunken, petrified forest.
+Made from reinforced glass and galvanised steel sections to replace the safety rail on the promenade, it would have been 1.5 x 3m. had it been completed it would have explained the story of the sunken, petrified forest.

 Join us on Facebook at our Visit Fylde Coast Facebook Group